robogeekcanada/noetic_robots/TALOS_progress_report.md

 ```
 Compiling Errors too many but will take a look at the latest branch of `talos_robot` for clues

+## 2. Simulation

+Decided to test simulation at this stage knowing that PAL Transmissions is not compiled and there will be some errors.
+However I was pleasantly surprised that with just minor change, I got some early good result.

+I created a `talos_gazebo2.launch` file that is identical to `talos_gazebo.launch` file but I removed the `$arg simulation` line that was causing an error and this the result:

+One step closer to have this simulation working :)

 # Progress Notes: Sept 27-2021

 1. Good news only one pending dependency left to compile: PAL TRANSMISSIONS